Quantifying Grid-Forming Behavior: Bridging Device-level Dynamics and System-Level Strength: Introduction

-In order to quantify GFM capabilities, references \cite{6} and \cite{21} proposed the concept of frequency smoothing capability as a necessary condition of GFM, which represents the sensitivity of a converter's frequency to grid frequency variations.
-To account for both voltage and frequency characteristics, reference \cite{7} introduced the maximum singular values of the converter impedance and demonstrated that GFM converter and PLL-based converter with AC voltage control are two- and one-dimensional voltage sources, respectively.
-The voltage source characteristics can also be evaluated based on the matching degree between the converter impedance and an ideal RL impedance \cite{8}.
-All of the above quantify GFM capabilities by assessing how closely a converter approximates an ideal voltage source, yet a clear boundary between GFM and GFL remains undefined.
+{Although GFM behavior is commonly defined as stiff voltage source behavior, such a definition remains qualitative, and existing approaches for quantifying this behavior are still not sufficiently developed.} References~\cite{6:Debryfrequencysmooth} and~\cite{21:grossfrequencysmooth} propose the concept of \textit{frequency smoothing} capability as a necessary condition for {GFM behavior}, which measures the sensitivity of a converter's frequency to grid frequency variations, {i.e., its ability to follow or reject grid frequency disturbances~\cite{21:grossfrequencysmooth}.} However, frequency smoothing only quantifies the rigidity of the converter's frequency.
+To address both voltage and frequency characteristics, reference \cite{7:howmany} introduced the maximum singular values of the converter impedance matrix.
+It demonstrated that a VSG and a PLL-based converter with AC voltage control (PLL-PV) act as two-dimensional (stiff voltage and frequency) and one-dimensional (only stiff voltage) voltage sources, respectively.
+In addition, voltage source characteristics can also be evaluated by assessing the impedance matching between the converter and an ideal line with resistance and inductance \cite{8:eduardovoltage}.
+While these studies attempt to quantify GFM behavior by measuring how closely a converter approximates an ideal voltage source, a clear boundary between GFM and GFL behaviors remains undefined.
+Specifically, it is unclear what degree of approximation to a stiff voltage source qualifies a converter as GFM converter.

 Moreover, another often ducked question is why power systems require GFM converters.
-The common perception is that power systems need inertia and synchronization, but both GFM and GFL can provide that \cite{1}.
-Therefore, from the perspective of ensuring the stable operation of power systems, the fundamental difference between GFM and GFL remains insufficiently explored.
+A common perception is that power systems need inertia and synchronization \cite{GFM:keytechonology,kehao:dual_axis}, yet both GFM and GFL converters can provide that \cite{1:adaptive}.
+An alternative perspective suggests that GFM converters have the potential to enhance \textit{system strength} \cite{Huanhai:place_GFM}.
+However, due to the absence of clearly defined quantitative metrics for both GFM behavior and system strength, this hypothesis has lacked a formal proof.
+Therefore, from the perspective of ensuring stable power system operation, the fundamental difference between GFM and GFL behaviors is insufficiently explored.

-In order to fill the above research gap, this letter quantitatively answers two key questions: what is GFM, and why is it needed?
-The main three contributions are as follows:
+In order to fill the above research gap, this paper quantitatively answers three key questions from a small-signal perspective: what is {GFM converter}, why is it needed, and how does it relate to system strength?
+The main contributions are as follows: